IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasNodes()` - Returns true if there is at least one child node in the current node.
 Otherwise returns false.

+`Boolean hasFragments()` - Returns true if there is at least one fragment definition in the mutation.
+Otherwise returns false.

 `Boolean hasVariables()` - Returns true if there is at least one variable in the query.
 Otherwise returns false.

 `GraphQLMutationNode withField(String field)` - Adds a new field to the current node.
 Returns the current node instance.